 We intended to grill our lule kebabs on our outdoor electric George Foreman grill - unfortunately, we don't own a gas grill - until a thunder and lightning, rain-filled mini storm raged through the area.
 It only lasted about 20 minutes, but it was enough to prevent us from cooking outside.
 Thankfully, we didn't lose electricity, and decided oven-baking was the way to go.

-I placed the kebabs on a roasting rack which sat over a foil-lined baking pan, and baked the lule kebabs for about 35 minutes at 375°F.
+I placed the kebabs on a roasting rack which sat over a foil-lined baking pan, and baked the lule kebabs for about 35 minutes, turning them after about 20 minutes, at 375°F.

 Our End Result:

 Our kebabs turned out just as plump, tender, and juicy as we remembered them at the Food Fest.
 Our guests – and we - enjoyed the flavor and texture as well.
 The addition of bread crumbs, egg, tomato sauce, and liquidy onions accounted for the tender consistency of the kebabs.
 The accompaniments – fresh parsley and onions, along with roasted peppers and tomatoes (the oven was already on, so I roasted the veggies in there, too), Armenian-style potato and egg salad, and locally grown corn- on- the- cob elevated the meal into a holiday feast.

 Grilling would have enhanced the taste even more, but safety first!